-Icosa Water applied to be the sewerage services provider for the Site under the unserved criterion set out in section 7(4)(b) of the Water Industry Act 1991 ("WIA91").
-Icosa Water will serve the Site by way of a bulk discharge agreement with Southern Water.
+Icosa Water applied to be the sewerage services appointee for the Site under the unserved criterion set out in section 7(4)(b) of the Water Industry Act 1991 ("WIA91").
+Icosa Water will serve the Site by way of bulk discharge agreement.

-3.1 Unserved status of the site
+3.1 Unserved status of the Site

 To qualify under the unserved criterion, an applicant must show that at the time the appointment is made, none of the premises in the proposed area of appointment is served by the existing appointee.
-The Site is a greenfield site and Southern Water has confirmed it is not aware of any assets on the Site.
-Having reviewed the facts of this Site and an independent report commissioned by Icosa Water, we consider the Site to be unserved.